youssefnashat/ClashRoyaleAi/walkthrough.md

-# Elixir Tracker - Testing Walkthrough
+# Full Overlay - Testing Walkthrough

-This walkthrough shows you how to test the elixir counting feature step-by-step.
+This walkthrough shows you how to test the combined elixir tracking and grid overlay features step-by-step.

 ## Prerequisites

 - Android emulator running Clash Royale
-- Emulator in **Portrait mode** (e.g., 900x1600)
+- Emulator in **Portrait mode** (e.g., 450×827)
 - Window title is "Android Device"
+- **In a match or training mode** (elixir bar visible)

 ## Setup (First Time Only)